zakattack9/WRaPiC/README.md

 ```

 ## Setting up the Jump Box and Cluster Network
-The following steps will setup the jump box RPi so that it acts as a DHCP server and DNS forwarder.
-It is assumed that at this point all RPi's have already been setup and are all connected to the switch.
+The following steps will setup the RPi jump box such that it acts as a DHCP server and DNS forwarder.
+It is assumed that at this point all RPi's have already been setup and are connected to the switch.

 1) Set up a [static IP address](https://www.raspberrypi.org/documentation/configuration/tcpip/) for both ethernet and WiFi interfaces by creating a [dhcpcd.conf](https://manpages.debian.org/testing/dhcpcd5/dhcpcd.conf.5.en.html) in `/etc/`
-  - A sample `dhcpcd.conf` is provided [here](./dhcpcd.conf)
-  - Note that the static IP address for `wlan0` should be within the DHCP pool range on the router
 ```
 # /etc/dhcpcd.conf
 interface eth0